Keep your eye on the fish.

 A few friends and I had access to a rented phone booth for a couple of days, so we dragged it into the forest and made a movie, featuring the hilarious voice talents of Rebecca Husain and Ian Boothby.

-Kerberos Productions’ Sword of the Stars: The Pit is a rogue-like PC game where the players attempt to find the long-lost cure to a deadly disease that is ravaging their world.
+Kerberos Productions’ Sword of the Stars: The Pit is a rogue-like PC game where the players attempt to find the long-lost cure to a deadly disease.
 The only way to do so is to venture deep inside an ancient pit, full of horrific monsters and certain death!
 Sounds fun, right?
-I was the voice of Astryd the Medic, in their most recent expansion.
+I was the voice of Astryd the Medic.
 Play it on Steam!

 Spencer Estabrooks and the team from One Hit Die: the Webseries invited me to be a part of their second season, which released as a feature film: Legend of the Lich Lord, as well as an episodic.